chenaciousD/blabla/content/posts/2017-18-08---Partnering with a leading telco to envision the future of its CX.md

 ## The Outcome

 A key insight from our customer discovery research was the lack of trust between consumers and the telco brand.
-Consumers felt that they had a very adverserial relationship with the brand and as a result, viewed all actions taken, suspiciously.
-We delivered a framework on how to rebuild trust with consumers, a set of service/experience principles,  80 different concepts and ideas aligned to this framework, and brought to life a two high potential ideas through animated graphics (see below for example)
+Consumers felt that they had a very adverserial relationship with the brand and as a result, viewed all actions taken with suspicion.
+We delivered a framework on how to rebuild trust with consumers, a set of service/experience principles, 80+ differentiated concepts and ideas aligned to this framework, and brought to life two high potential ideas through animated graphics with voiceovers (see below for example)

 ### A Framework & Service Principles for Building Trust

 Based on primary research, we delivered a framework for building trust with different segments of behavioral archetypes: the Independent, the Control Seeker, the Attention Seekr and Delegator.
+We synthesized the core painpoints that created this distrust and converted them into opportunity areas for the brand to improve on.

 ![AT&T-Trust-Framework.jpg](/media/AT&T-Trust-Framework.jpg)

 ### A Collection of Concepts and Ideas Aligned to Core User Needs

-We used the Trust framework, Customer Journey framework (Learn-Buy-Get-Use-Pay-Service) and our archetypes to generate and organize hundreds of concepts and ideas.
+We used the Trust framework, a Customer Journey framework (Learn-Buy-Get-Use-Pay-Service) and our archetypes to generate and organize hundreds of concepts and ideas.
 Below are the concepts organized by the journey and trust framework:

 ![AT&T-2020-Concepts.jpg](/media/AT&T-2020-Concepts.jpg)